alanlong9278/bindo-test/README.md

 > 1. Dispatcher receives the Action and updates the Store
 > 1. Store emits a "change" event
 > 1. Views respond to the "change" event and update itself

+Used package
+react-datagrid: show the list data
+react-bootstrip: some tooltips
+lodash: deal with objects
+jquery: deal with json file to get data

 Don't get it?
 Take it easy.
 I will give you the details soon.